-At room temperature VOCs have what is called high vapor pressure.
+At room temperature, VOCs have what is called high vapor pressure.
 This simply means they have a low boiling point and thus evaporate from liquid or solid forms into gases.
 This is known as volatility; thus Volatile Organic Compounds.
 The list of VOCs is long and varied.
 Many are harmful when inhaled, but acute exposure at low levels does not produce particularly toxic effects.
 Chronic exposure is more likely to produce health effects, but symptoms generally develop slowly.

 Due to the wide variety of VOCs, they have a wide variety of odors.
 Most smells that we experience are of VOCs.
 Perfume smells, for instance, are VOCs.
-Data suggest that VOCs they play a role in communication between plants and plants to animals.
+Data suggest that VOCs play a role in communication between plants and plants to animals.

 Compared to air:

 Given the wide variety of VOCs, the weight compared to air depends on their chemical make-up.
 Most are heavier than air, but some are lighter.
 The heavier than air VOCs can be problematic especially in enclosed spaces.